Rare Roger Rea Imprint

-Striking full color example of Speed's map of Cambridge, from an early edition of Speed's Theatre of Great Britain, first published in 1611 and bearing the imprint of Roger Rea, 1662.
+An attractive full color example of Speed's map of Cambridge, from his Theatre of Great Britain, first published in 1611 and bearing the imprint of Roger Rea, 1662.

 The map is notable for its attractive decorative elements including a large inset plan of Cambridge and 25 different coats of arms.
-English text on verso.

 John Speed (1551 or '52 - 28 July 1629) was the best known English mapmaker of the Stuart period.
 Speed came to mapmaking late in life, producing his first maps in the 1590s and entering the trade in earnest when he was almost 60 years old.